rolandshoemaker/luther/README.md

 ### Requirements

-If you install *luther* using `setup.py` all these modules will attempt to be installed.
+If you install *luther* using `setup.py` all these Python packages will be installed (or attempted).

 * Python packages
   * dnspython3